aurora250/MSTL/README.md

 Use meta programming technologies such as variable argument templates, recursion expansion and template specializations to implement type traits and edit utility containers;

+Implement functional programming tools;

+Implement type-erasure utility classes and functions;

-Through enable_if to implement SFINAF(Substitution Failure Is Not An Error)；
+Through enable_if to implement SFINAF(Substitution Failure Is Not An Error);

-Through compressed_pair to implement EBCO(Empty Base Class Optimization)；
+Through compressed_pair to implement EBCO(Empty Base Class Optimization);

 Use static_assert to ensure actions of template arguments;